BebaBlockchain/master_node/README.md

 The Node contains blockchain services, wallet services and cryptocurrency transactions, transaction mining.
 The node allows to extend its capabilities which makes it scalable according to your needs.
 It is possible to add a backoffice and expose API services for your community.

+IMPORTANT !!!
+This node is only backend , the API service no contain UI, you are free to apply the front end according the Documentation.

 Services: